-In April 2021, in connection with the Loan and Security Agreement, the Company issued a fully-vested warrant to purchase up to 252,370 shares of the Company's common stock at an exercise price of \$0.15 per share.
+In April 2021, the Company issued a fully-vested warrant to purchase up to 126,185 shares of the Company's common stock at an exercise price of \$0.30 per share in connection with a legacy loan agreement with Silicon Valley Bank that expired in January 2022.
 The warrant is exercisable starting on the grant date for a period of 10 years.
-The grant date fair value of the warrant was not material as of December 31, 2022.
+The grant date fair value of the warrant was not material.
 The warrant was recorded as a debt issuance cost and was amortized to interest expense from the issuance date to the expiration of the draw period of the Term Loan in January 2022.

-In October 2022, the Company issued a warrant to a customer ("Holder") to purchase an aggregate of up to 2,968,460 shares of common stock at an exercise price of \$10.17 per share (the "Warrant").
-The exercise period of the Warrant is through the seventh anniversary of the issue date.
-Upon issuance of the Warrant, 29,688 shares issuable underlying the Warrant vested and became exercisable immediately and the remainder of the shares underlying the Warrant will vest and become exercisable over the contract term based on the achievement of performance conditions, comprised of specified tranches of global payments by the Holder and its affiliates to the Company.
-Subsequent to the issue date, during the year ended December 31, 2022, an additional 114,067 shares issuable underlying the Warrant vested and became exercisable.
-No other shares issuable underlying the Warrant were vested or exercisable as of December 31, 2022.
+In October 2022, the Company issued a warrant to a customer ("Holder") to purchase an aggregate of up to 1,484,230 shares of common stock at an exercise price of \$20.34 per share (the "Customer Warrant").
+The exercise period of the Customer Warrant is through the seventh anniversary of the issue date.
+Upon issuance of the Customer Warrant, 14,844 shares issuable underlying the Customer Warrant were vested.
+The remainder of the shares underlying the Customer Warrant may vest and become exercisable over the contract term, contingent upon the achievement of performance conditions, comprised of specified tranches of global payments by the Holder and its affiliates to the Company.
+During the year ended December 31, 2022, an additional 57,033 shares issuable underlying the Customer Warrant vested.
+During the year ended December 31, 2023, 160,731 shares issuable underlying the Customer Warrant vested.
+As of December 31, 2022 and 2023, a total of 71,877 and 232,608 shares, respectively, issuable underlying the Customer Warrant were vested.